Some Final Words:

 [Now is when I start my rant.]
 Artists today are too afraid of criticism (“I never read reviews”, is the common refrain of the insecure), but criticism is merely market research.
 It makes us better performers, not worse.
 So just suck it up, read the reviews, let people picket your theatre, allow all the voices to be heard, take it all in and learn from it.
 If they find your “vision” offensive, that just means that the audience responded viscerally to your product.
 Isn’t that what you wanted?
 And if they call for others to boycott your product, accept that as another honest response.

 But a special word to the apologists of violence and crudity.
 Another common saying among those in the biz is that “art elevates us”, followed closely by “art cannot hurt people”.
 Well, come on now; you can’t have it both ways.
 If it is true that people respond to what they see, that experiencing a work of art can effect a profound change deep in someone’s psyche, then it is only wishful thinking to believe that that change is either only for good or is effect-neutral.
-If compassion breeds compassion, if demonstrations of forgiveness breed forgiveness, then it follows that violence breeds violence, and crudity merely spawns more crudity.
+If we truly believe that art can change us for the better — that compassion onstage breeds compassion in the audience, that forgiveness portrayed leads us to forgiveness — then it follows just as surely that violence may breed violence, and crudity may breed crudity.
+To deny that is not reasoned analysis; it is wishful thinking.

-Compare that with the incredible volume of images that floods in through the television set every day.
+Compare that with the incredible volume of images that floods in through the television screen every day.
 The average American has seen more depictions of violence by the time he is four years old than his counterpart fifty years ago would have seen in his entire life.
-By the time he or she is ten years old, that average American will have witnessed 547 realistic murders on television alone.
-And now with the explosion of cable channels and the internet, even the most violent shows are available virtually twenty-four hours a day.
-By the time the average American child finishes elementary school he or she will have witnessed over 8,000 murders: by the age of 18, over 200,000.
-It’s not just the programming.
-Take an evening and look at how many commercials use violent actions in order to sell their products – and we don’t even think twice about it.
+By 1993, researchers estimated that the average American child, by the end of elementary school, had already witnessed more than 8,000 murders and over 100,000 other acts of violence on television alone.
+By age eighteen, the totals rose to roughly 40,000 murders and 200,000 violent acts.
+Those figures, astonishing as they are, were drawn only from broadcast and cable television of the early 1990s.
+With the arrival of streaming services, social media, online gaming, and round-the-clock video access, children today are exposed to violent imagery at levels that are incalculably higher — and immeasurably harder to track.
 Violence is being drummed in at a rate never imagined before – to a very passive and receptive audience.
 Our view of reality is also being affected by what view.
 Mass and micro media tell us that the world is a far more frightening place than it really is, and that perception colors our response either in violence or in paranoia.

 We seem to have the capacity to use our reason so as not to choose violence as our first response to a threat, and yet we also tacitly allow it under an ever expanding set of circumstances.
 Juries consider an increasingly broader range of violent actions as being justified.
 We no longer look down on people who act brutish, we allow youths to take on the attributes of bullies in speech, dress and manner.
 We are not shocked by people cutting us off on the freeway, flipping us the finger while talking on a cell phone.
 We are maddened, yes, but not shocked.
 And we demand no change.
 We have even accepted abusive speech and violent action and call it freedom.

 Carpenters arrive at a worksite with all of the tools they might need for the job.
 Hammer, saw, level, tape measure, plane – they are expert in their uses and apply each as each specific task requires.
-Days may go by without using a crowbar, but they don’t feel cheated at not showing off their full abilities.
-The focus is on doing the job well, not in adding actions where none are called for.
+Days may go by without using a crowbar, but they feel no loss in not displaying it.
+The aim is not to demonstrate the full range of their abilities, but to build well.